Latent Space Modelling of Hypergraph Data: Modifying the Hyperedge Indicators

-Note that this procedure ignores the dependence between samples since, once a hyperedge is sampled, the remaining hyperedges are sampled from a subset of hyperedges of size ${N \choose k}-1$.
+We note that this procedure ignores the dependence between samples.
 However, we expect this effect to be negligible since the majority of hyperedges are not modified.
+Furthermore, we can also adapt this procedure for the model detailed in Algorithm \ref{alg:modhypext}.